‘The Young And The Restless’ Spoilers For Monday: Sharon Is Blindsided By Nick And Phyllis

 — Young and Restless (@YandR_CBS) November 21, 2018

 However, Kerry leaves Jack stunned because she goes with just a text when he steps away to get some more wine.
 After all their flirting, he’s quite surprised that she calls a car and leaves citing a big day at work the next morning.
-Now, what can Jack do?
+What can Jack do?
 Plus, what does Kerry have in her past that pulls her away from the romantic evening so abruptly?

 Finally, Sharon (Sharon Case) has a run-in with Phyllis (Gina Tognoni) and Nick (Joshua Morrow) — at Nick’s house.
-Yikes!
-Sharon stops by to drop off something for Faith, and she cannot believe her eyes when she spots a shirtless Nick and a t-shirted Phyllis in the house together.
+Sharon stops by to drop off something for Faith, and she cannot believe her eyes when she spots a shirtless Nick and a T-shirted Phyllis in the house together.
 She puts two and two together and realizes that Nick wasted little time in shacking up with Phyllis after Sharon dumped him at the altar.

 As much as she wishes it didn’t, the details of Nick and Phyllis’s love life cut her deeply.
 Unfortunately for Nick, though, he’s also quite agitated that Sharon finds out like that.
 His attitude leaves Phyllis wondering if he made a mistake asking her to move in, and while he denies it, things may already start to go south for Phyllis and Nick’s relationship.